kariudo/oil-tank-volume/README.md

     ```

-After these steps, you will find the executable and/or library files in the build directory.
-You can then run your program directly from there.
+After these steps, you will find the files in the build directory.

+There is a `test_console` included, to use for checking the function of the library.